 Alan Barnette, Justin Benson, Peter Bogdanovich, Marco Calavita, Tere Carruba, Jamie Lee Curtis, Guillermo Del Toro, Illeana Douglas, Amy E. Duddleston, Danny Elfman, Mali Elfman, Brett Easton Ellis, Jeanne Epper, Jeffrey Ford, Mick Garris, Norman Hollyn, Jim Hosney, Chris Innis, Kreng, Bill Krohn, Karyn Kusama, Neil Marshall, Shannon Mills, Aaron Moorhead, Howie Movshovitz, Bob Murawski, Walter Murch, John Murdy, Daniel Noah, Katie Parker, Osgood Perkins, Fred Raskin, Stephen Rebello, Marli Renfro, Eli Roth, Gary Rydstrom, Scott Spiegel, Timothy Standing, Richard Stanley, David Thomson, Paul Trejo, John Vernon, Josh C. Waller, Leigh Whannell, Elijah Wood)

 The last few years have seen a renewed fascination with Alfred Hitchcock and in particular Psycho (1960), now widely regarded as his greatest work.
 The making of Psycho was depicted in Hitchcock (2012), while Hitchcock’s life was also portrayed in The Girl (2012) and we had a Hitchcock cameo in Grace of Monaco (2014).
 Not long after, Peter Ackroyd released his acclaimed biography Alfred Hitchcock (2015).
 During this time, Psycho was also revived in the modernised origin tv series Bates Motel (2013-7).

 Alexandre O. Philippe is a director who mostly specialises in documentaries about fandom.
-He has previously made Earthlings: Ugly Bags of Mostly Water (2004) about Star Trek fandom; The People vs George Lucas (2011) about Star Wars fandom; The Life and Times of Paul the Psychic Octopus (2012) about the octopus that has made accurate predictions about the outcome of the World Cup; and Doc of the Dead (2014) about the zombie film phenomenon; Memory: The Origins of Alien (2019); and Leap of Faith: William Friedkin on The Exorcist (2019).
+He has previously made Earthlings: Ugly Bags of Mostly Water (2004) about Star Trek fandom; The People vs George Lucas (2011) about Star Wars fandom; The Life and Times of Paul the Psychic Octopus (2012) about the octopus that has made accurate predictions about the outcome of the World Cup; Doc of the Dead (2014) about the zombie film phenomenon; Memory: The Origins of Alien (2019); and Leap of Faith: William Friedkin on The Exorcist (2019).